-- untagged traffic

-- native VLAN traffic
+- untagged traffic - native VLAN traffic

-- traffic for the PVID

-- access VLAN traffic

-With its default configuration the Oxygen-3 sends and receives untagged Ethernet frames on its Ethernet port.
+With its default configuration the Oxygen 3 sends and receives untagged Ethernet frames on its Ethernet port.

-The Oxygen-3 can be configured to support up to four (4) additional VLANs.
+The Oxygen 3 can be configured to support up to four (4) additional VLANs.
 These four additional VLANs are distinguished from the untagged VLAN by the use of tags (also referred to as VLAN tags, VLAN headers, DOT1Q tags/headers).

-- The Oxygen-3 supports IEEE 802.1Q VLAN tags (it does not support ISL) - The Oxygen-3 does not provide inter-VLAN routing for the traffic on the Ethernet port; if inter-VLAN routing is required for a given location another device will have to perform that function
+- The Oxygen 3 supports IEEE 802.1Q VLAN tags (it does not support ISL) - The Oxygen 3 does not provide inter-VLAN routing for the traffic on the Ethernet port; if inter-VLAN routing is required for a given location another device will have to perform that function